Are You Suffering From Hustle Fatigue?

 But the time-management techniques weren’t working for me (hello, I’m still not a morning person).
 I felt even more overwhelmed and overworked because I was following tips and tricks that were just making me miserable.
 Working way too much wasn’t the dream I had when I started my business.

 I started focusing on how I work best as an individual.
-How I could use my strengths and values to keep me on track to accomplish my tasks and goals.
+How I could use my strengths to keep me on track to accomplish my tasks and goals.
 I also looked at the personal obstacles that I needed to maneuver around to reach my success.

 On the personal side, I enjoy anything chocolate and caramel, raising two young humans (most days I enjoy them) and having conversations on the patio with my husband along with a glass of red wine.